The missed opportunity for NHS reform

 for Andrew Lansley in opposition for neutralising the NHS as a problem for

-for an issue that had often proved toxic for his party, Cameron left him
+an issue that had often proved toxic for his party, Cameron left him alone to

-alone to develop his ideas, with misplaced confidence Lansley knew what he
+develop his ideas, with misplaced confidence Lansley knew what he was

-was doing.
-By the time the prime minister dispatched Oliver Letwin last
+doing.
+By the time the prime minister dispatched Oliver Letwin last November

-November to find out what was going on, Lansley’s reforms were already off
+to find out what was going on, Lansley’s reforms were already off the rails

-as KPMG’s Mark Britnell, Jennifer Dixon of the Nuffield Trust and, less
+KPMG’s Mark Britnell, Jennifer Dixon of the Nuffield Trust and, less credibly,

-credibly, former NHS chief executive Nigel Crisp – adds more confusion to
+former NHS chief executive Nigel Crisp – adds more confusion to the chaos

-the chaos that is Coalition health policy.
-Last summer Lansley was an all-
+that is Coalition health policy.
+Last summer Lansley was an all-powerful

-powerful health secretary.
+health secretary.
 Now he is undermined in three directions.
-He has
+He has had to

 commissioning board, the health bill is being rewritten by the likes of third